dimitargnikolov/book-project/README.md

 Using this script, you are not limited to a single book or document.

+## Analyzing Les Miserables content using HathiTrust Data Capsule  (Extra credit option 2)

+Where Project Gutenberg has a single cleaned up version of Les Miserables, the HathiTrust Digital Library has numerous versions available across multiple parts.
+Up to 20 students will carry out the analysis of Les Miserables not in the XSEDE Jetstream virtual machine, but in a virtual machine that has security controls to enable analysis over copyright content.
+A VM instance is called a Data Capsule.
+The student will use NLTK and python already in the Data Capsule, and install other tools needed to carry out the analysis.
+The students will work with the HathiTrust Research Center development team to line up the tools needed for the analysis pipeline.
+See here for more details about the Data Capsule:  https://wiki.htrc.illinois.edu/display/COM/HathiTrust+Research+Center+Documentation.

+Students are encouraged to sign up for an account on the HathiTrust web site https://analytics.hathitrust.org/.
+Once there, select "capsule" from the menu bar at the top, and go through the steps of creating a Data Capsule.
+You will need to create another password for the capsule - a "feature" the team is trying to remove.
+Any student can play with a Data Capsule during the period 14-20 November 2016.
+After 20 November student data capsules will be removed and only the 20 students who signed up to work on the project will have their Data Capsule available to continue.

+Sign up with Professor Plale.
+Availability is on a first come, first serve basis.
+This project will rely in existing tutorial material so is best suited for self-starters with time, tolerance, and background for pushing the bleeding edge and contributing to research.

 ## Report and Deliverable

 For this project you will submit a portfolio that contains a final report and files that demonstrate your work.
 You will submit the portfolio of materials through Canvas.